 “School is too hard, I don’t think I can do this…”

 College is a different environment from high school and requires new ways to study, prepare for exams, take notes and manage time.
 What came easy academically in high school may no longer be the case.
 Part of it takes time and self-discipline to figure out the new set of academic expectations, but help is also available.
-WMU has several academic assistance programs including tutoring, study skills and note taking tips, and writing centers.
-Most importantly, encourage your son or daughter to talk with his or her professors.
-The professor can clarify course-specific expectations, offer advice, refer your student to academic assistance centers or work with him or her individually.
+WMU has several academic assistance programs including tutoring, study skills and note-taking tips, and writing centers.
+Most importantly, encourage your student to talk with their professors.
+The professor can clarify course-specific expectations, offer advice, refer your student to academic assistance centers or work with them individually.
 Other resources include upper-class students and the resident assistant on your student's floor.

 “It’s never quiet in my room and I can’t study…”

 Quiet hours do exist in the residence halls and individual floor norms regarding noise will be established early on.
 Students are encouraged to hold each other accountable about noise and respond to peer requests to turn down music, etc. Because the resident assistant is not always around, community members need to be active in shaping their own academic environment.
 In addition to studying in the room, there are lounges and study rooms in the residence halls and other quiet places on campus, like the library.

 “I don’t know what I want to do but everyone else has a major…”